jasmineortega/jasmineortega/README.md

 - 👋 Hi, I’m @jasmineortega
-- 👀 I’m interested in intergrating agriculture + computational techniques.
+- 👀 I’m interested in intergrating agriculture + computational analytics.
 - 🌱 I’m currently learning... everything!
 But concentrating on Python, very different than C++!
 - 💞️ I’m looking to collaborate on non-profit, sustainability-oriented work.